Hornchurch tube station: Design

 As part of the public–private partnership arrangement for maintenance of the London Underground, the station was due to be refurbished by Metronet.
 Following the collapse of Metronet, responsibility of station upkeep was transferred to Transport for London in 2008.
 (Note: Works were planned to include provision of tactile strips and colour contrasted handrails for the visually impaired, installation of closed-circuit television cameras, passenger help points, new electronic departure information displays on the platforms, a new public address system, and improved lighting.)
 Transport for London has assigned the station to the 'limited works' category and plans to complete these improvements incrementally, according to the need to preserve assets.
-The station does not have step free access from the platforms to the street, although there are two out of use lift shafts from the platforms to the booking hall.
+The station does not have step-free access from the platforms to the street, although there are two out-of-use lift shafts from the platforms to the booking hall.
+The station was shortlisted for step-free access work in 2025.